 Like with all financial products, having a good credit score increases your likelihood of being accepted for a balance transfer card.
 A lower credit score could mean you won’t be offered the deal shown - for example, you might be offered a shorter 0% period, a higher APR or a smaller credit limit.

 Generally speaking, cards with 0% interest do tend to be reserved for people with higher credit scores.
 So as soon as you're thinking about taking out a balance transfer card, it's worth working to improve your credit score.
 This way, you're putting yourself in the best position to get the best offer on a new card.

 What if I’ve got a bad credit score?

-If you aren’t eligible for a balance transfer card, Money Saving Expert’s Martin Lewis suggests a technique called the credit card shuffle.
-Instead of taking out a new card, you transfer debt between your existing cards.
-You can do this by calling up one of your lenders and asking if they’ll give you a lower APR if you move debts to that card.
+If you're planning on sticking to your current cards, it might be worth calling up one of your lenders and asking if they’ll give you a lower APR if you move debts to that card.
 Many cards offer special deals for existing customers, or will try and match market prices.

-If you want to see credit cards you’re likely to be accepted for, head to the 'Offers' section on your ClearScore account.
-This lists cards selected for you based on your credit history, along with your eligibility rating.
+ClearScore search 95% of the market to show you the best balance transfer card for you.
+We list cards selected for you based on your credit history, along with your eligibility rating.
 This can be handy if you’re a bit overwhelmed with choice.